 Set Up Clear Classroom Expectations and Rewards Systems

-The first step to creating good classroom culture is to set up clear classroom expectations, and to enforce your expectations with consistent, frequent rewards, as well as sparing and consistent punishments.
+The first step to creating a good classroom culture is to set up clear classroom expectations and to enforce your expectations with consistent, frequent rewards, as well as sparing and consistent punishments.

 Read this guide to classroom expectations for more information on classroom expectations and how they help establish classroom etiquette and culture!